nicolafabbrini/BunnyMQ/README.md

 ### Push

-- Save the new message in the current pushPointer position.
+- Saves the new message in the current pushPointer position.
-- Calculate and save the new pushPointer position.
+- Calculates and saves the new pushPointer position.

 ### Pull

 Pull operations shift the pull pointer from the current message to the next one (pullPointer = pullPointer + messageLength) because we are not allowed to delete partial bytes - that means that the file is going to grow up indefinetely.
 It's possible to set up the persister to check the file dimension for every push and if its length is > than X bytes, then it will perform the optimisation (see above operation).

-- Save the new pullPointer inside the file.
+- Saves the new pullPointer inside the file.

 ## Possible issues that need fixing

-I/O operations includes pull/push messages from the file (
+I/O operations such as push and optimisation might be interrupted between the actual push and the pointer update, causing inconsistent pointers the next time the queue is loaded.
+Solution1: commit the changes at the same time.
+Solution2: rollback in case of issues.